-RIPENING Late period, about 39 days after Burlat variety.
+RIPENING Middle period, about 2-3 days after Burlat variety.

 RIPENING Middle period, about 14 days after Burlat variety.